Amazing eco-friendly DIY repurposed Christmas tree projects for crafters and gardeners alike that use discarded Christmas trees.

 10. Pine Bowl

-Depending upon the the diameter of your Christmas tree, it’s possible to make a handy pine bowl for dipping oils and such.
+Depending upon the the diameter of your Christmas tree, it may be possible to make a handy pine bowl for dipping oils and such.

 11. Advent Wreath Candle Holder